If you like to mix some culinary history with your meals, than you will love The Hamilton Cookbook Gingerbread Cake by Laura Kumin.

 - 1 cup unsulphured molasses

-- Zest from ½ lemon, about 1 tsp grated zest
+- Zest from ½ lemon, about 1 teaspoon grated zest

 - 2 large eggs, room temperature and lightly beaten